 Build my crate in Docker, that way the entire build environment can be controlled (not actually a solution for me since I need to be able to build for Windows).

-cargo buildis the universal build process for Rust projects and any deviation makes it harder for new devs to get started).
+Include build steps in the README that tell people to install CMake before building (not ideal, cargo build is the universal build process for Rust projects and any deviation makes it harder for new devs to get started).

 Provide the cmake crate with some way to automatically install CMake on dev machines.

 Create a Rust port of CMake that can be built and run by Cargo without needing an external dependency (seems like a wildly impractical solution).

 Install CMake with Rust, similar to how the Visual Studio Build Tools get install automatically when using the MSVC toolchain on Windows.